Mindfulness-Based Stress Reduction

 - GI problems

-Studies also suggest that people who practice mindfulness regularly have higher rates of happiness and positive emotional states, and improved memory, concentration, and focus.
+Studies also suggest that people who practice mindfulness regularly have higher rates of happiness and positive emotional states, improved memory, concentration, and focus.

 - 1 All-Day Retreat, 8 hours